hakiza1/INFORMATIONAL_MUTATION/Informational-mutation-theory.md

-==> Thanks to the law of large numbers and the principle of least action, everything gets where it supposes to be, the both inevitable and unavoidable orbit (or symmetry) formation with the so-called increasing passage of time (I'm personally convinced, human-beings' minds are the ones passing; time is just mutating from "imaginary=rotation" to "real=translation", vice versa)  can always dynamically lead to an emergence of a "only_Yes_containing_informational_system"... oh... but wait (where is entropy? gone...no, just a theoretical special case within short terms or small-scale structures of randomness...
-Where is conservation? gone...no, just another theoretical special case for statical-systems which by the way don't exist in real practical world as we know it).
+==> Thanks to the law of large numbers and the principle of least action, everything gets where it is supposed to be, the both inevitable and unavoidable orbit (or symmetry) formation with the so-called increasing passage of time (I'm personally convinced, human-beings' minds are the ones passing; time is just mutating from "imaginary=rotation" to "real=translation", vice versa)  can always dynamically lead to an emergence of a "only_Yes_containing_informational_system"... oh... but wait (where is entropy? gone...no, just a theoretical special case within short terms or small-scale structures of randomness...
+Where is conservation? gone...no, just another theoretical special case for statical-systems which by the way doesn't exist in real practical world as we know it).